krasimir/octomments/README.md

 ## Development locally

 You need to run four processes in four different terminals.
 Sorry!
 That's because we have:
-* core library building and watching
+* core library building and watching (`client` folder)
-* renderer library building and watching
+* renderer library building and watching (`renderer` folder)
-* octomments server for authentication and GitHub v4 API support
+* octomments server for authentication and GitHub v4 API support (`server` folder)
-* a small static server that loads a page containing Octomments integration
+* a small static server that loads a page containing Octomments integration (`_local` folder)

-So, in each one of the following folder run `yarn` - `_local`, `client`, `renderer` and `server`.
-Then open four terminals pointing to those folders and run `yarn dev`.
-Then open [http://localhost:3000/](http://localhost:3000/).
+In each of the folders run `yarn install` and then `yarn dev`.
+All the bits except `server` will work without any other changes.
+For the server however you need to create `server/api/config.local.json` file.
+Use `server/api/config.example.json` as a template and check the [Server](./server/README.md) documentation to understand what is what.